A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Model calibration and forecasting

-where \begin{itemize} \item[-] $\mathbf{x}_t$ is the vector of exogenous regressors and $\boldsymbol{\beta}$ the vector of regression coefficients, \item[-] $p,d,q$ and $P,D,Q$ are the non-seasonal and seasonal AR, differencing, and MA orders, with $s$ the seasonal period, \item[-] $\phi(B), \theta(B)$ and $\Phi(B^s), \Theta(B^s)$ are the corresponding non-seasonal and seasonal AR and MA polynomials in the backshift operators $B$ and $B^s$, respectively, \item[-] $(1-B)^d$ and $(1-B^s)^D$ denote the ordinary and seasonal differencing operators, \item[-] $\delta$ is the drift parameter, \item[-] $\varepsilon_t$ is white noise with mean zero and variance $\sigma^2$. \end{itemize} We proceed by applying the following modeling steps sequentially: \begin{enumerate} \item \textbf{Temperature:} For each region $r \in R$, we first fit a SARIMA$(p_1, d_1, q_1)(P_1, D_1, Q_1)_{52}$ model (without external regressors) to the weekly average temperature $\text{Tavg}_{t, w, r}$.
+where \begin{itemize} \item[-] $p,d,q$ and $P,D,Q$ are the non-seasonal and seasonal AR, differencing, and MA orders, with $s$ the seasonal period, \item[-] $\phi(B), \theta(B)$ and $\Phi(B^s), \Theta(B^s)$ are the corresponding non-seasonal and seasonal AR and MA polynomials in the backshift operators $B$ and $B^s$, respectively, \item[-] $(1-B)^d$ and $(1-B^s)^D$ denote the ordinary and seasonal differencing operators, \item[-] $d$ is the drift parameter, \item[-] $\omega_t$ is white noise with mean zero and variance $\sigma^2$. \end{itemize} We proceed by applying the following modeling steps: \begin{enumerate} \item \textbf{Temperature:} For each region $r \in R$, we fit a SARIMA$(p_1, d_1, q_1)(P_1, D_1, Q_1)_{52}$ model to the weekly average temperature $\text{Tavg}_{t, w, r}$.
 The seasonal and non-seasonal orders are kept identical across all regions.
 Second, to capture the regional dependencies between the SARIMA processes, we fit a $|R|$-dimensional $t$-copula on the standardized innovations $\hat{\varepsilon}_{t, w} = (\hat{\varepsilon}_{t, w, r})_{r \in R}$ from the individual SARIMA processes.
-The $t$-copula is chosen to better model dependencies in the tails of the distribution compared to a Gaussian copula. \item \textbf{Influenza:} We fit a SARIMAX$(p_2, d_2, q_2)(P_2, D_2, Q_2)_{52}$ process to the logarithmic transformation of weekly incidence rates of ILI, $\log(\text{ILI}_{t, w, r} + 0.01)$, using $\text{Tavg}_{t, w, r}$ as an external regressor.
+The $t$-copula is chosen to better model dependencies in the tails of the distribution compared to a Gaussian copula. \item \textbf{Influenza:} We fit a SARIMA$(p_2, d_2, q_2)(P_2, D_2, Q_2)_{52}$ process to the logarithmic transformation of weekly incidence rates of ILI, $\log(\text{ILI}_{t, w, r} + 0.01)$.
 The logarithmic transformation improves the seasonal structure and reduces the impact of extreme peaks, while the small constant $0.01$ avoids taking the logarithm of zero.
-As before, a $|R|$-dimensional $t$-copula is then fitted to the standardized innovations to account for regional dependencies between the SARIMAX processes. \item \textbf{Mortality index:} For each region $r \in R$, we fit an ARIMAX$(p_3, d_3, q_3)$ process on the estimated latent mortality index $\hat{\kappa}_{t, r}$, i.e., a SARIMAX process with $P = D = Q = 0$.
+As before, a $|R|$-dimensional $t$-copula is then fitted to the standardized innovations to account for regional dependencies between the SARIMA processes. \item \textbf{Mortality index:} For each region $r \in R$, we fit an ARIMA$(p_3, d_3, q_3)$ process on the estimated latent mortality index $\hat{\kappa}_{t, r}$, i.e., a SARIMA process with $P = D = Q = 0$.
 Since this index is defined on an annual basis, no seasonal component is included.
-As external regressors, we use annual averages of weekly temperature $\text{Tavg}_{t, w, r}$ and ILI incidence rates $\text{ILI}_{t, w, r}$.
-Finally, a Gaussian copula is fitted to the standardized residuals to account for regional dependencies. \end{enumerate}
+We fit a Gaussian copula to the standardized residuals to account for regional dependencies. \end{enumerate}

 \paragraph{Step 2: Generating mortality forecasts.} Once the model is fitted to historical data, we produce forecasts for $h = 1, \dots, H$ weeks ahead, where $H$ denotes the desired forecast horizon.